Knock, knock...knock, knock....

 “I don’t have the time or patience or least bit of interest in your outlandish, insulting mind-games,” sneered the Pastor.
 “I want all of this to stop—and stop now!”

-Jonathan smiled a sympathetic smile.
+Jonathan shook his head and smiled sympathetically.
 “It is not within my authority to stop it.
 Only you can do that.
 But you won’t, so we have to go on.”

 “Go where?
 To what?
 Tell me what I must do to stop all this and I will.”

 “I told you, Pastor: You’re missing the message.
 You’ve got to listen and really hear, open your eyes and really see.”
 He pointed a finger toward heaven and it began to glow as before.
-Then he strummed his guitar and began singing a slow, haunting ballad:
+He strummed his guitar and began singing a slow, haunting ballad:

 His ears could hear,